berndporr/fastcgi_json_cpp_api/README.md

 	class GETCallback {
 	public:
 		/**
-		 * Needs to return the payload data sent to the web browser.
+		 * Needs to return the JSON data sent to the web browser.
-		 * Use the JSON generator class or an external json generator.
 		 **/
 		virtual std::string getJSONString() = 0;
 	};